scmscomb/scmscomb.github.io/student.md

 _**Non-repeated cycle lengths and Sidon sequences**_
 [Tencent meeting](https://meeting.tencent.com/dm/DXDklrNRY5Cg) pw 0318

-Abstract：We prove a conjecture of Boros, Caro, F\ddot{u}redi and Yuster on the maximum number of edges in a 2-connected graph without repeated cycle lengths, which is a restricted version of a longstanding problem of $Erd\H{o}s$.
-Our proof together with the matched lower bound construction of Boros, Caro, $F\ddot{u}redi$ and Yuster show that this problem can be conceptually reduced to the seminal problem of finding the maximum Sidon sequences in number theory.
-Joint work with Jie Ma.
-Besides, we will introduce a new upper bound on the size of Sidon sequences given by Balogh, $F\ddot{u}redi$ and Roy.
+Abstract：We prove a conjecture of $Boros$, $Caro$, $F\ddot{u}redi$ and $Yuster$ on the maximum number of edges in a 2-connected graph without repeated cycle lengths, which is a restricted version of a longstanding problem of $Erd\H{o}s$.
+Our proof together with the matched lower bound construction of $Boros$, $Caro$, $F\ddot{u}redi$ and $Yuster$ show that this problem can be conceptually reduced to the seminal problem of finding the maximum Sidon sequences in number theory.
+Joint work with $Jie Ma.
+Besides$, we will introduce a new upper bound on the size of Sidon sequences given by $Balogh$, $F\ddot{u}redi$ and $Roy$.
 This represents the first improvement upon the error term in over 50 years.

 ## Past talks
 ### Mar 18, 2022, 15:00-17:00 (UTC+8): [Tianchi Yang], University of Science and Technology of China